liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

   recompute;
 - checkpoint replay wavefield-skip reduced checkpoint=10 backward only slightly but regressed checkpoint=1 timing;
+- output/placeholder cleanup is exhausted: lazy zero placeholders were accepted, but omitting pressure-only velocity keys from the internal FWI record regressed steady-state total iteration from `25.9895 s` to `26.5913 s`;
 - elastic optimization has not been profiled independently.

 ## Next Active Route